UbiquityRobotics/ubiquity_main/Downloading_and_Installing_the_Ubiquity_Ubuntu_ROS_Kernel_Image.md

         cd catkin_ws
         catkin_make

-21. Install your one or more of you favorite editor(s):
+21. Install your one or more of your favorite editor(s):

-        # This has already been done in the latest kernel image:
         sudo apt-get install -y vim     # For you vi folks sudo apt-get install -y emacs   # For you emacs folks